Cellular Imaging - Services

 Imaging Cores - Electron (RII Core Facilities) - This facility specializes in biological transmission EM.
 Users bring fixed samples and can expect either 1um plastic sections, TEM grids, or TEM digital photos, depending on their research needs.
 The Keck Imaging facility in Chemistry can perform scanning EM of biological samples.

-Flow Cytometry & Human Immune Monitoring
+Flow Cytometry & Immune Monitoring

-Flow Cytometry & Human Immune Monitoring Shared Resource (RII Core Facilities & University of Arizona Cancer Center) - This facility provides full-service flow cytometry and cell sorting capabilities.
+Flow Cytometry & Immune Monitoring Shared Resource (RII Core Facilities & University of Arizona Cancer Center) - This facility provides full-service flow cytometry and cell sorting capabilities.
 Their workhorse instrument, a BD FACSAria III, can count 11 different characteristics simultaneously, is BSL2 compliant, and can sort into 4 different sub-populations.
 Additional information is available at the UACC's website.

 The Facility Core provides a number of one-on-one training opportunities for SWEHSC faculty, staff, students and post-docs.
 These can be formal training opportunities related to a specific instrument/technique, or informal explanations tailored to a specific research question.